tawasta/e-commerce/website_sale_require_attachment/README.rst

 Website Sale - Require attachment
 =================================

-Require an attachment on checkout
+* Products can be configured to require an attachment on checkout

 Configuration
 =============
-\-
+* On product form, enable "Requires an attachment" option, and type in the attachment help text

 Usage
 =====
-\-
+* Add product to cart and navigate to Extra Info step.
+The help text is shown.

 Known issues / Roadmap
 ======================